Governor calls on flood-weary Vermonters to 'stick together' with more thunderstorms on the horizon

 Although climate change has its impacts, special calculations are needed to determine exactly how much global warming is to blame, if at all, for any single extreme weather event.

-“The flooding in Lyndonville is just highlighting that climate change is here and the damage is ongoing and oil companies have so far not been required to pay for any of the damage that their product has caused and that needs to shift,” state Sen. Anne Watson said Wednesday, referring to the village of Lyndonville, just south of Lyndon.
+“The flooding in Lyndonville is just highlighting that climate change is here and the damage is ongoing and oil companies have so far not been required to pay for any of the damage that their product has caused and that needs to shift,” state Sen. Anne Watson said Wednesday.
 “The financial burden is increasingly unbearable by Vermonters.”

 In St. Johnsbury, Vanessa Allen said she knew rain was possible, but she wasn’t expecting the deluge.